WenqinSHAO/pvd-dev/README.md

 ```
 This will take quite a while.
 Meantime, let's have a quick look at what does this kernel patch actually bring:
 1. It first modifies the IPv6 neighbour discovery option parser behaviour, so that it can understand what happens inside a PvD option.
-This PvD parsing behaviour can be easily turn on/off via option net.ipv6.conf.<interface>.parse_pvd in sysctl.
+2. This PvD parsing behaviour can be easily turn on/off via option _net.ipv6.conf.<interface>.parse_pvd_ in sysctl.
 The default value is 1, which means on.
-2. TODO: describe the RA parsing behaviour here.
-Note that when parse_pvd is truned off, the kernel just skipps the PvD option in RA as unpactched kernel will do.
+This option is only effective when the interface accepts RA, that is _net.ipv6.conf.<interface>.accept_ra=1_.
-3. When applying learnt ND6 options in RAs, the patch associates prefixes, routes, etc. to the corresponding PvD.
+3. When applying learnt ND6 options in RAs, the patched kernel associates prefixes, routes, etc. to the corresponding PvD.
 4. (TODO: detail better what Thierry has done) New rtnetlink messages are added so that userspace can be aware of the PvD information update.